 2C.6.4, Members of the Advisory Committee are expected to make all reasonable efforts to participate in all meetings but, if they are unable to participate, may be represented by their alternates.

-2C.6.5, Department of Energy and Board observers shall be invited to observe meetings, and may at the discretion of the chair be invited to make comment on matters under discussion.
+2C.6.5, Department of Natural Resources and Renewables and Board observers shall be invited to observe meetings, and may at the discretion of the chair be invited to make comment on matters under discussion.

 2C.6.6, Meeting notices, agendas, preparatory materials, presentation materials and minutes will be made public subject to redaction in the unusual event of confidentiality requirements.